greatest-ape/hs-books/README.md

 # FaaS web app for listing .epub books in a directory

-This Haskell program extracts meta info and cover images, creates thumbnails of those and sends a JSON response to the website, where it is parsed and displayed using Javascript (utilizing state-of-the-art framework jQuery).
+This Haskell program extracts meta info and cover images, creates thumbnails of those and sends a JSON response to the client, which parses and displays it.

 ## Screenshots